Architectural Studies BS

 The Bachelor of Science in Architectural Studies degree offers an introduction to architecture while affording students the flexibility to customize their studies based on their interest in the realm of design and the built environment.
 The program encompasses foundation courses in the applied and social sciences, the humanities, and a range of architecture courses to give students an understanding of the discipline.
 At the heart of the curriculum are the introductory-level design studios where students are challenged to apply their knowledge acquired from the above disciplines to consequential design problems.

 As an art, a technical craft, and an ethical practice, architecture is the culturally responsible design and production of buildings that are functional, sustainable, inspiring, and responsive to their physical and social contexts.
-Students have the opportunity to reinforce their skills in the field by opting to participate in Drexel’s signature co-op program, giving students the opportunity to work full-time in an architecture or design firm or related fields either locally, nationally, or internationally.
-The BS in Architectural Studies program prepares students for entry-level employment in architecture and in fields related to architecture; however, this program is not NAAB accredited and does not directly prepare for architectural licensure and registration.
+Students have the opportunity to reinforce their skills in the field by opting to participate in Drexel’s signature co-op program.
+This gives students the opportunity to work full-time in an architecture or design firm or related fields either locally, nationally, or internationally.
+The BS in Architectural Studies program prepares students for entry-level employment in architecture and in related fields.
 This degree is offered as a co-op and a non-co-op option.
-The degree modality is face-to-face; however, a small number of classes may be offered partially or fully in a virtual format, which allows us to attract talented experts from outside the greater Philadelphia area and provides more flexibility for students on coop or out working in the profession.
+The degree modality is face-to-face; however, a small number of classes may be offered partially or fully in a virtual format.
+This allows us to attract talented experts from outside the greater Philadelphia area and provides more flexibility for students on coop or out working in the profession.

-The pre-professional BS in Architectural Studies degree creates the foundation in the field of architecture as preparation for continued education in a professional NAAB-accredited graduate degree program.
+The Bachelor of Science in Architectural Studies is not NAAB accredited and does not directly prepare for architectural licensure and registration.
+The pre-professional BS in Architectural Studies degree offers a foundation in the field of architecture as preparation for continued education in a professional NAAB-accredited graduate degree program.
 It is also the ideal foundation for specialization in other related disciplines such as Design Research, Urban Strategies, Interior Architecture & Design, Construction Management, Real Estate Development, and Digital Media & Animation, as well as pursuing an individualized path with coursework in other design disciplines within Westphal College.
+Five(5)-year accelerated BS/MS degree options are available to select students between the following disciplines:

 Note: Bachelor of Architecture vs Bachelor of Science in Architectural Studies and Architecture vs Architectural Engineering